alders/mythtv-stream-hls-dash/README.md

 [^3]: May depend on your distribution (e.g. 'data-www' is used for
     Ubuntu).
 May require one to configure the `php` scripts.

+[^4]: MythWeb is deprecated since MythTV v35.

-[^4]: This requires installation of mythtv v34 from sources.
+[^5]: This requires installation of mythtv v34 and later from source.

-[^5]: A subset of the user interface is used after selecting a video in
+[^6]: A subset of the user interface is used after selecting a video in
     [Web Application](https://www.mythtv.org/wiki/Web_Application).

-[^6]: The dropdown list shows the recordings available for streaming.
+[^7]: The dropdown list shows the recordings available for streaming.
     Leave as is since we are defining the settings for this recording.

-[^7]: Only VAAPI and no HW acceleration has been tested.
+[^8]: Only VAAPI and no HW acceleration has been tested.
 Feedback on
     untested acceleration is appreciated.

-[^8]: This option is only visible in the UI when a `Cutlist` is defined
+[^9]: This option is only visible in the UI when a `Cutlist` is defined
     in MythTV.
 By default the `Cutlist` is not selected (checked).

-[^9]: This option is only visible and checked, by default, when
+[^10]: This option is only visible and checked, by default, when
     subtitles are available.
 Internal embedded subtitles are handled based on the user defined language preferences in the php files.
     Alternatively, one external subtitle (.srt) is supported (no language preference check can be performed) which should have the same filename as the video.

-[^10]: Either one of the two or none at all.
+[^11]: Either one of the two or none at all.

-[^11]: This will not delete any file from MythTV or change the MySQL
+[^12]: This will not delete any file from MythTV or change the MySQL
     database.
 All files can be recreated as long as the recording is available in MythTV.

-[^12]: If no still of the output is shown after 30 seconds, push the
+[^13]: If no still of the output is shown after 30 seconds, push the
     `HLS event` of `HLS VOD` button.
 As a last resort try to reload the browser page.

-[^13]: This button is only shown when both playlist types `event` and
+[^14]: This button is only shown when both playlist types `event` and
     `VOD` were selected as shown in Figure 1.

-[^14]: The `cutlist` itself was defined in MythTV which is translated
+[^15]: The `cutlist` itself was defined in MythTV which is translated
     into the inpoint's and outpoint's of the `cutlist` for the video.

-[^15]: Realtime.
+[^16]: Realtime.

-[^16]: After Post-processing.
+[^17]: After Post-processing.

-[^17]: All can be combined with `ABR`, `Cut commercials` and `subtitles`
+[^18]: All can be combined with `ABR`, `Cut commercials` and `subtitles`
     selection.

-[^18]: The stream used for this test was manually created for testing
+[^19]: The stream used for this test was manually created for testing
     purposes.
 In the current version of the scripts all audio rendition are automatically created and shown in the UI.

-[^19]: One minute of playback.
+[^20]: One minute of playback.

-[^20]: Only VAAPI and no HW acceleration has been tested.
+[^21]: Only VAAPI and no HW acceleration has been tested.
 Feedback on
     untested acceleration is appreciated.

-[^21]: The channel information is extracted from MythTV automagically.
+[^22]: The channel information is extracted from MythTV automagically.

-[^22]: FFmpeg encoding is stopped without checking if other users are
+[^23]: FFmpeg encoding is stopped without checking if other users are
     watching the stream.